cdjq/SAMD21_SDK/libraries/DFRobot_UD/src/README.txt

-** SD - a slightly more friendly wrapper for sdfatlib **
+** UD - a slightly more friendly wrapper for ud disk **

-This library aims to expose a subset of SD card functionality in the form of a higher level "wrapper" object.
+This library aims to expose a subset of UD disk functionality in the form of a higher level "wrapper" object.

 License: GNU General Public License V3